-The elevated concentrations of bacteria at South Kenai Beach relative to other locations can likely be attributed to the increase in fish carcasses and gull fecal matter during the dipnet personal use fishery in July.
-Though various factors influence the magnitude of bacteria concentrations in the lower Kenai River, the size and timing of the late-run sockeye population and dipnet personal use fishery (PUF) participation are likely among the largest.
+One likely driver of the elevated concentrations of bacteria at South Kenai Beach relative to upstream locations is the presence of fish carcasses and associated gull fecal matter during the dipnet personal use fishery in July.
+Though various factors influence the magnitude of bacteria concentrations in large rivers like the Kenai (Zhang et al., 2020), the size and timing of the laterun sockeye population and dipnet personal use fishery (PUF) participation has potential to be among the largest (Ahlstrom et al., 2019; Gould & Fletcher, 1978; Matos et al., 2018).
 When more fish carcasses are disposed of on the beach, greater quantities of gull fecal matter contribute to bacteria growth unless mitigated.

-Annual participation in the Kenai River dipnet personal use fishery (PUF) continues to grow (Figure 10), thus monitoring and assessment of bacteria concentrations in the lower Kenai River will continue to remain essential.
-Even in spite of the travel challenges posed by the COVID-19 pandemic in summer 2020, overall revenue from - and thus participation in - the dipnet PUF in 2020 was up relative to 2019 (\$367,982 in 2019, \$456,411 in 2020) (Ostrander, 2020).
-Although the 2020 harvest was likely lower than 2019 due to the late arrival of a substantial portion of the late-run sockeye in 2020 (Figure 11), in general there is a close relationship between dipnet fishing effort and total annual harvest (Cenek and Franklin, 2017).
+Annual participation in and harvest from the Kenai River dipnet PUF continues to grow (Figure 10), thus monitoring and assessment of bacteria concentrations in the lower Kenai River will continue to remain essential.

-An especially valuable exploration of this data would include evaluating the effects of mitigation actions, such as beach raking, on bacteria concentrations, in order to allow managers to most effectively implement this management tool (e.g. Kinzelman et al. 2004).
+An especially valuable exploration of this data would include evaluating the effects of mitigation actions, such as beach raking, on bacteria concentrations, in order to allow managers to most effectively implement this management tool (Kinzelman et al., 2004).
 It is important to remember that assessments of best management practices (BMPs) and their effect on frequency and magnitude of exceedances should be evaluated in the context of the growing popularity of the dipnet PUF (Figure 10).
+An additional useful exploration could include examining the effect of size and magnitude of the late-run sockeye count, which can vary substantially inter-annually (Figure 11), on bacteria concentration trends.

 Figure 10 - Growth of the Kenai River personal use fishery in harvest (left axis) and effort (right axis).
 The fishery has historically captured almost exclusively sockeye salmon (red color), through small numbers of other salmon species are also captured, represented by other colors stacked at the bottom of each bar.
-Data from ADF&G; figure adapted from Schoen et al. 2017 with author's permission.
+Data from ADF&G; figure adapted from (Schoen et al., 2017) with author's permission.

 Figure 11 - 2017 - 2020 late run sockeye salmon counts on the Kenai River.
-Data sourced from Alaska Department of Fish and Game (ADF&G, 2020).
+Data sourced from Alaska Department of Fish and Game (ADFG, 2021a).